pagkly/Zed/Investopedia3/What Is a Falling Knife.md

 Image by Sabrina Jiang © Investopedia 2020

-The stock became a falling knife after moving off of its 50-day [moving average](https://www.investopedia.com/terms/m/movingaverage.asp).
+The stock became a falling knife after moving off of its 50-day [[moving average]](https://www.investopedia.com/terms/m/movingaverage.asp).
 Traders trying to "catch the falling knife" may have bought in around $8.50 when there was a brief reprieve from the selling pressure, but they would have lost money as the stock moved to a low of around $6.00 before finally bottoming out.
 Traders that waited for confirmation could have benefited from the move from $6.00 to $10.00 in the ensuing month.

 ## Difference Between a Falling Knife and a Spike